ramonxm/functional-programming/README.md

 The **`filter()`** function is a useful tool for filtering data in an array based on a condition.
 It can be used in a variety of scenarios, including selecting certain elements, removing unwanted elements, and much more.

-Below is the implementation of filter:
+Below is the implementation of `filter`:

 ```jsx
 Array.prototype.newFilter = function(fn) {